On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Soft X-ray emission

-To characterize the temporal evolution of these soft X-ray emission in episode F, we fit the X-ray flux data with the power-law model, $F \propto (t-T_0^{\rm PL})^k$, where $F$ is the flux in 0.3--10\,keV, $T_0^{\rm PL}$ is the start time of the power-law decay, and $k$ is the power-law index.
+where $F$ is the flux in 0.3--10\,keV, $T_0^{\rm PL}$ is the start time of the power-law decay, and $k$ is the power-law index.
 We set the start time ($T_0^{\rm PL}$) as free parameter and find the power-law fits the data well.
 Remarkably, the resulted power-law index is $-1.73^{+0.05}_{-0.04}$, which is almost perfectly consistent with the canonical -5/3 predicted for fallback in TDE or collapsar \citep{michel_neutron_1988,1989_phinney}.
 Also the start time of this power-law broadly aligns with the last episode of main burst (M4), which indicates a probable association between the gamma-ray emission in main burst (more specifically the episode M4) and soft X-ray emission in episode F.

 We also tried to fix the start time of the power-law decay to the time of the precursor, GRB 250702D, GRB 250702B and GRB 250702E, resulting in power-law index of -2.54, -1.94, 1.91, and -1.82, respectively.
-Indeed, a broken power-law (BPL), rather than a single power-law, is required to fit the data if setting the precursor as the start time.
+Indeed, a broken power-law (BPL), rather than a single power-law, is required to fit the data if setting the precursor as the start time,

 The best fit result is shown in Fig. \ref{fig:lc_overview_all}.
 More details of these fittings can be found in Appendix \ref{sec:append_xray}.

-We stress that, among of these fittings, the one by setting the start time ($T_0^{\rm PL}$) as free parameter and resulting the canonical -5/3 power-law decay gives the best fitting statistics (see Appendix \ref{sec:append_xray}), thus is the most probable scenario in our discussions below.
+We stress that, among these fittings, the one by setting the start time ($T_0^{\rm PL}$) as free parameter and resulting the canonical -5/3 power-law decay gives the best fitting statistics as shown in Table \ref{table_xrt_fit}, thus is the most probable scenario in our discussions below.
 In addition, we note that it is usually desirable to fit the power-law evolution with a free start time rather than the trigger time of an instrument.
 An notable example is the discovery of the power-law evolution of the emission line from 37 MeV to 6 MeV in GRB 221009A \citep{zhang_observation_2024}, among which setting the initial time to the trigger time may also obtain a fit result but will lose the true physics.